vlfom/CSD-detectron2/README.md

 ### Prerequisites

 This repository follows D2's requirements which you can find in the next section.
-Below I just mention the configuration I used for the experiments.
+Below I just mention the configuration I used for some of the experiments.

-The code was tested on a machine with Ubuntu 18.04, CUDA V11.1.105, cuDNN 7.5.1, 4xV100 GPUs, Python 3.7.10, torch==1.7.1, torchvision==0.8.2, and detectron2==0.4.
+Initial code was tested on a machine with Ubuntu 18.04, CUDA V11.1.105, cuDNN 7.5.1, 4xV100 GPUs, Python 3.7.10, torch==1.7.1, torchvision==0.8.2, and detectron2==0.4. it was run on an AWS EC2 machine.

-I used AWS EC2 for my experiments.
 To check specifically which AMI (image) and commands I run on the machine, see [this note](https://www.notion.so/vlfom/Configuring-an-AWS-EC2-VM-with-V100-GPUs-for-D2-training-shared-4c8d1487fa324aa08e4881ff3761d121).

 ### Installing Detectron2
 See D2's [INSTALL.md](https://github.com/facebookresearch/detectron2/blob/master/INSTALL.md).